Thornton Wilder Imagines Hilarious Apocalypse

-Wilder illustrates the downfall of noble intentions, replaced by ego.
+Wilder illustrates the downfall of humankind’s noble intentions, as they are replaced by man’s ego.
 “Skin” hides the truth in plain sight in his marvelous sci-fi satire.
 Sabina’s outbursts guide us through time from Bible history to the present, offering us the choice to end the world or nurture it.

 It’s the Ice age and suburban couple George Antrobus (intriguing Kent Mannis) and Margaret Antrobus (lively Lisa Wang) are trying hard to run a “normal” American household.
 Mrs. Antrobus does her best in a patriarchal setting.
 But their comical pet dinosaur and mammoth have grown too big.

 When George invites in a gaggle of homeless people, Plato and Moses among them, to take shelter in his house, he falls into a melodramatic depression.
 I love the dark humor as George goes into a childish Trumpean pout.

 After all, Mr. Antrobus invented the alphabet, the wheel.
 And we meet his son, the Biblical Cain, now named Henry (bouncy Jake Soss).
 During his campaign for President, George is seduced by Lily (versatile Alejandre Wajhl, again), a reincarnation of the biblical Lilith in sexy red fishnet stockings.